Directed by: Drew Goddard || Produced by: Joss Whedon

 The most condensed way of summarizing Cabin is that it is an analysis, satire, subversion, and tribute to the American horror genre all in one movie.
 It dissects the genre dedicated to fear itself, while also taking time to write a compelling and original story all its own.
 Cabin is an autopsy of the tropes, cliches, and patterns of logic horror audiences have grown accustomed to and been conditioned to accept over the decades.
 It examines why we, as viewers, accept rather incredulous and nonsensical things in scary movies, and spends a fair amount of time poking fun at standard horror plot-devices.
 Some particular horror stereotypes that are openly mocked are the now standard, cardboard-cutout character tropes (e.g. the jock, the stoner, the promiscuous girl, the good girl, the nerd), how characters in scary films act like complete idiots, and the recent resurgence of extreme gore and torture in horror films, also known by the terms, “torture-porn,” “gorno,” and “splatter films.”

-Basically, the dumber the horror fan you are (i.e. the more you like something like Saw IV or Final Destination ), the more you won’t like Cabin.
+Basically, the dumber the horror fan you are, the more you won’t like Cabin.
 In fact, most people will probably hate it.
-Most viewers dislike insightful, observant satire and tongue-and-cheek humor, due to the fact that most people do not understand satire in the slightest.
+Most viewers dislike insightful, observant satire and tongue-and-cheek humor, due to the fact that most people do not understand or like satire.
 It confuses them.
 The minority of the population that can recognize and appreciate genre-parodies are considerable, and they support satirical sources of entertainment like The Onion and The Daily Show; but all things considered, they are nowhere near the size of the dimwitted masses, and don’t number enough to bring in the huge profits most film studios are looking for.
 A film like Deadpool (2016) was not successful because it satirized comic book-films (though it certainly did do that) — it was successful because it was something different, namely R-rated and extremely violent, it had a great marketing campaign, comic book-movies are popular right now, and its filmmakers were allowed to take chances.
-Us film-buffs appreciated the ironic satire, but for most folks, the parody flew right over their head.
+The industry satire was more of an inside joke.

 In an effort to cover absolutely every horror convention, subgenre, and style, Cabin boasts a plethora of solid action-sequences and terrific gore-FX.
 The characters’ efforts to fight back are often subverted, in keeping with the film’s running satire, but as per the film’s equally important derision and criticism of said tropes, the entire cast is allowed opportunity to destroy the genre’s cliches with everything from fists, knives, and grenades to handguns and machine guns.
 This never-ending tightrope-walk between comedic satire and indignant subversion is the main draw for horror-fans fed up with the genre’s devolution.
 It’s also a tribute to Drew Goddard’s directorial debut, how he managed to nail such a specific, atypical tone around a wacky premise.